 One problem is that the word “safe” has different meanings depending on who you ask.

 I don’t believe it’s possible to get an absolutely safe/not-safe decision from any service or tool.
-At best, you’ll get data to help you make that determination yourself, according to your own criteria.
+But you can get data to help you make that determination yourself, based on your own criteria.

 Online tools